Foxtel: History

 News Corporation acquired Consolidated Media Holdings in November 2012, bringing its stake in Foxtel to 50%, up from 25%.

+BBC and Foxtel announced a partnership in 2013 to launch a premium BBC channel on Foxtel.
+The channel launched as part of the Foxtel Drama & Lifestyle package in 2014.
+The deal also included Foxtel broadcasting privileges of four existing BBC channels – UKTV, BBC Knowledge, CBeebies and BBC World News.

-On 15 June 2015, Foxtel officially agreed to buyout 15% shares in Ten Network Holdings, subject to approval from the ACCC.
-Prior to the acquisition, Discovery backed out from bidding partnership with Foxtel.
-Ten was later fully acquired by American media group CBS Corporation (now Paramount) in 2017.
+In June 2015, Foxtel officially agreed to buyout 15% shares in Ten Network Holdings, thereby ending "nine months of failed takeover bids" from Discovery Channel and Time Warner.

-In June 2017, Foxtel announced that it would be undergoing a major rebrand – the first in its 22-year history – as part of a move to convey an image that "Foxtel is for everyone".
-The former logo (inspired from the American Fox network's 1996–present logo), described by the company as "quite aggressive, quite arrogant, quite elitist", would be replaced with an all lowercase logo, and its Foxtel Play service would rebranded to Foxtel Now.
+In June 2017, Foxtel announced that it would be undergoing its first major "Foxtel is for everyone" rebrand.
+The former logo, described as "quite aggressive, quite arrogant, quite elitist", would be replaced with an all lowercase logo; its Foxtel Play service also rebranded to Foxtel Now.

-On 6 March 2018, News Corp Australia announced a merger of Fox Sports (Australia) with Foxtel (co-owned by News Corp Australia and Telstra).
-News Corp owns a 65 percent stake in the combined entity, with Telstra owning 35 percent.
-The combining of the two businesses places emphasis on live-streaming sports and entertainment.
+On 6 March 2018, News Corp Australia announced a merger of Fox Sports Australia with Foxtel.
+As part of the deal, News Corp would own a 65% stake in the combined entity, with Telstra owning 35% of ownership.
+The combining of the two businesses placed emphasis on live-streaming sports and entertainment.

-On 4 May 2020, it was announced that Foxtel would be closing down its owned & operated music video networks and replacing them with a new suite of MTV, Nick and CMT-branded channels, as part of a wider deal with Paramount.
+On 4 May 2020, it was announced that Foxtel would be closing down its owned & operated music video networks and replacing them with a new suite of MTV, Nickelodeon and CMT-branded channels (MTV Hits, NickMusic, Club MTV, MTV 80s and CMT), as part of a wider deal with Paramount.

 On 26 February 2022, Foxtel suspended broadcast distribution of the Russian television network RT in Australia.

-In late September 2022, Foxtel extended their partnership with WWE to become Australia's exclusive home of WWE.
+In September 2022, Foxtel extended their partnership with WWE to become Australia's exclusive home of WWE.
 Foxtel is to relocate WWE Network into Foxtel's Binge streaming service in January 2023, following the launch of its dedicated linear TV channel in December 2022.

-Controversies

-On 16 August 2022, Foxtel's CEO Patrick Delany ignited controversy during a premiere event for HBO's Game of Thrones prequel series House of the Dragon when he described former Game of Thrones star Emilia Clarke as a "short, dumpy girl".
-The comment drew widespread criticism from fans and commentators, who described the comments as sexist and an example of body-shaming.
+In August 2024, it was reported that News Corp Australia was pursuing a sale of Foxtel, citing third-party interest in the division during a strategic review of its assets.
+The sale also came amid trends towards cord-cutting and free ad-supported streaming television (FAST) services, and major cuts to News Corp Australia's publishing businesses amid declining advertising revenue.
+An initial suitor was American private equity firm Platinum Equity, but it was later reported that British sports streaming company DAZN was in active negotiations.
+On 23 December 2024, DAZN announced that it would acquire Foxtel, in a transaction valuing the company at $3.4 billion.
+As part of the sale, News Corp Australia and Telstra will take 6% and 3% minority stakes in DAZN.

+The acquisition was completed on 2 April 2025 following the approval of the Australian Competition and Consumer Commission and Foreign Investment Review Board; DAZN stated that it would maintain "Foxtel" and its related brands.
+Following the merger, Foxtel laid off approximately 100 employees, reported to be mostly from the Hubbl subsidiary.